miguel-angel-monjas/master-thesis/doc/spark-elasticsearch-setup.md

     driver: local
 ```

+Some aspect to remark:
-Storage in Elasticsearch is persistent, as volumes in the host machine, handled by Docker, are used: ```/var/lib/docker/volumes/elk_esdata1/``` and ```/var/lib/docker/volumes/elk_esdata2/```.
+* Storage in Elasticsearch is persistent, as two volumes in the host machine, handled by Docker, are used: ```/var/lib/docker/volumes/elk_esdata1/``` and ```/var/lib/docker/volumes/elk_esdata2/```.
 That is, although the containers are stopped, storage is kept.
+The volume contents can be erased by removing the volumes (`docker volume rm elk_esdata1` and `docker volume rm elk_esdata2`).
+* Three ports are exposed so that it is possible to interact with the components of the Elastic Stack: 9200 for Elasticsearch, 5601 for Kibana and 5001 for Logstash (that is, `<elk-floating-ip-address>:9200`, `<elk-floating-ip-address>:5601` and `<elk-floating-ip-address>:5001`).

-Finally, a `kibana.yml` is needed as well.
-The following file, also available in the `elk` folder of the Github repo, can be used:
+A `kibana.yml` is needed as well.
+The following file, also available in the `elastic` folder of the Github repo, can be used:
 ```yaml
 xpack.security.enabled: "false"
 xpack.monitoring.enabled: "false"